Rēhitatia tō whakaratonga,

 How to register your drinking water supply and maintain your registration.

-All drinking water suppliers registered with the MoH immediately before 15 November 2021 will have their recorded drinking water supplies transferred to the Taumata Arowai register.
+All drinking water suppliers (including water carriers) who were registered with the MoH immediately before 15 November 2021 will have their recorded drinking water supplies transferred to the Taumata Arowai register.
 This migration will happen automatically and will be administered by us.

-We will send you an email asking you to review and update your contact and supply details.
-This process will be phased over time, due to the number of suppliers and supplies involved.
-We intend to have all currently registered drinking water suppliers and supplies entered into our system by early 2022.
+We’ll send you an email asking you to review and update your contact and supply details.
+This process is being phased over time due to the number of suppliers and supplies involved.

-If you haven’t heard from us by early 2022, you can send an email to email@example.com with your contact information, the name of your supply and its location.
+If you have not heard from us you can send an email to email@example.com with your contact information, the name of your supply and its location.

 You will need to use Hinekōrako - our online self-service portal to: